 Cycle for the Cause is fully supported, so we’ve got you covered.
 The Sweep Team will be driving the route and is able to take you to the next rest stop or to the hotel if you’re done for the day.
 Of course, your teammates, friends, and the entire Cycle for the Cause family will be there to encourage you to keep going!

-Keep in mind that we are riding our bikes across four states where weather can vary tremendously.
-September can vary with temperatures ranging from 35-60 degrees in the morning to 65-85 degrees in the afternoon.
+Keep in mind that we are riding our bikes across four states where the weather can vary tremendously.
+September and October can vary with temperatures ranging from 35-60 degrees in the morning to 65-85 degrees in the afternoon.
 You should consider dressing in layers to be prepared for any kind of weather.

 If you’re a Rider, you’ll make the trek from New York to Boston on comfy charter buses.
 Of course, you’ll be making the trek back from Boston on your bike, so…enjoy the plush seats and air conditioning.

-The Cycle for the Cause event starts on September 11, 2020.
-Departure for Cycle for the Cause is on September 10, 2020.
+Cycle for the Cause starts on September 29, 2023.
+Departure from New York City to Boston is on September 28, 2023.
 We present an extremely important safety briefing and address some final housekeeping at that time.
-It is imperative that all participants are present in Framingham, MA for these activities on September 10, 2020.
+It is imperative that all participants are present in Westborough, MA for these activities on September 28, 2023.
 Specifically, Crew should arrive by 12 p.m. and Riders by 3:30 p.m.
-If you know in advance that you will arrive after that, please contact the Fundraising Coordinator.
+If you know in advance that you will arrive after that, please contact Marc Castaneda, Special Events Manager.

 There is a Medical Crew who will be at each rest stop and at the hotel each day.
 It is understood that the scope of services provided by the Medical Team will be limited to the provision of First Aid.
 In an emergency situation, the team will provide emergency support until local Emergency Medical Service Teams arrive on-site.